Noah Newman: Storylines

-A now-adult Noah returned in September 2010 revealing that he and Eden had broken up.
+A now-adult Noah returned in September 2010, revealing that he and Eden have broken up.
 Because both his parents are single, Noah realizes it is only a matter of time before they reunite.
 Noah later pursues the recently divorced Jana Hawkes and also reveals his new passion for music.
-After Jana rejects his sexual advances, he realizes she is still in love with her ex, Kevin Fisher and leaves town.
+After Jana rejects his sexual advances, he realizes she is still in love with her ex, Kevin Fisher, and he subsequently leaves town.
 Noah returns home in April 2011 when a fugitive Sharon is presumed dead and moves into his mom's house.
 Sharon is revealed to be alive and the murder charges she is running from are dropped.
-Noah went back to New York City for work and returned months later to find out Sharon and Victor had started dating.
+Noah returns to New York City for work and returns months later to find out Sharon and Victor are dating.
 Noah briefly moves back in with Eden until he returns to New York.

 In October 2012, Noah returns home when Victor is presumed dead and he is upset with Sharon for not inviting him to the funeral.
 He also helps celebrate his little sister Faith's birthday.
 Noah later takes a job as the bartender at the athletic club.
-Most recently, Noah has become very protective of Sharon since she has been diagnosed with bipolar disorder.
+Noah becomes very protective of Sharon when she is diagnosed with bipolar disorder.
 He tries to convince her to reach out to Nick while keeping Adam at arm's length, believing his mother's dependency on him is unhealthy.
 Noah gets a bag of money from his ex, Adriana Stone, and must hide it.
 He tries to contact her, but he is unable to contact her.
 In December 2012, Noah contemplates leaving town, but stays to support his mom and later receives huge amount of cash from his ex-girlfriend.
-Meanwhile, he is confronted by New York Detective Alex Chavez, who is looking for Adriana Stone.
+Meanwhile, he is confronted by New York Detective Alex Chavez, who is looking for Adriana.
 Adriana arrives and thanks Noah for hiding the money.
 His family immediately disapproves of Adriana, thinking she is trouble.
-The money is stolen, and their reunion is short-lived as Adriana steals the money back and skips town.
-Noah befriends Tyler Michaelson (Redaric Williams) who gets him a job as a photographer's assistant as Jabot Cosmetics; they later get an apartment together.
+The money is stolen, and their reunion is short-lived as Adriana steals the money back and leaves town.
+Noah befriends Tyler Michaelson (Redaric Williams), who gets him a job as a photographer's assistant as Jabot Cosmetics; they later get an apartment together.
 Noah eventually begins dating Summer's best friend, Courtney Sloan, as he settles into his new job working for Victor.
-Noah is uneasy when Victor hires Kyle Abbott (Hartley Sawyer).
+Noah is uneasy when Victor hires Jack's son, Kyle Abbott (Hartley Sawyer).

+In 2014, Noah finds out that he has another half-sister, Mariah Copeland (also Grimes).
+In 2017, Noah begins a relationship with Tessa Porter, but it breaks down and Mariah falls in love with her.
+Noah leaves town the following year but returns for their parents wedding, which does not go ahead.
+Noah criticizes his parents for their behavior but also gives Mariah his blessing to be with Tessa.
+Noah returns for two visits in 2020, before returning the following year, where he reveals that he is still in love with Tessa.
+Despite this, he helps organize Tessa and Mariah's wedding.